dynaconf/dynaconf/docs/guides/usage.md

 ## Settings files location

-To find the files defined in `SETTINGS_FILE_FOR_DYNACONF` the search will start at the path defined in `ROOT_PATH_FOR_DYNACONF` (if defined), then will recursively walk to its root and then will try the **folder where the called program is located** and then it will recursivelly try its parent directories **until the root parent is reached which can be File System `/` or the current working dir** then finally will try the **current working directory** as the last option.
+To find the files defined in `SETTINGS_FILE_FOR_DYNACONF` the search will start at the path defined in `ROOT_PATH_FOR_DYNACONF` (if defined), then will recursively walk to its root and then will try the **folder where the called program is located** and then it will recursively try its parent directories **until the root parent is reached which can be File System `/` or the current working dir** then finally will try the **current working directory** as the last option.

+> **NOTE**: If by any reason you need Dynaconf to first look at the current working dir you can customize the `ROOT_PATH_FOR_DYNACONF` via environment variable or by creating a [custom settings object](advanced_usage.html#customizing-the-settings-object)

 Some people prefer to put settings in a sub-folder so for each of the paths it will also search in a relative folder called `config/`.

+And for each file dynaconf will also try to load a `.local.` file, for example, if you have a `settings.toml` after loading it Dynaconf will also try to find a `settings.local.toml` if exists.

-Dynaconf will stop searching on the first match and if no file is found it will **fail silently** unless `SILENT_ERRORS_FOR_DYNACONF=false` is exported.
+Dynaconf will stop searching on the first match for each file and if no file is found it will **fail silently** unless `SILENT_ERRORS_FOR_DYNACONF=false` is exported.

 ### Illustrative Example